-- That the City of Vaughan recruit a citizen led Vaughan Open Streets Working Group to assist with developing a project plan to host an Open Streets Vaughan event in the summer of 2016; and - 2.
-That staff identify the resources required to support the Vaughan Open Streets initiative and report back to Council as may be appropriate.
+1. That the City of Vaughan recruit a citizen led Vaughan Open Streets Working Group to assist with developing a project plan to host an Open Streets Vaughan event in the summer of 2016.

 Contribution to Sustainability

 Leadership and action are core principles that guide our actions on sustainability.
 This report is consistent with the priorities previously set by Council in the Green Directions Vaughan, the Community Sustainability and Environmental Master Plan: